n1dlee/ARIA-Assistant/README.md

 - OpenAI for their groundbreaking GPT-3.5 model
 - The open-source community for the robust libraries powering ARIA
 - You, for choosing ARIA as your intelligent assistant!
+- assistant_gpt.py file <-- previous GUI model which currently working fine (started working on new GUI for ARIA ツ)

 ---